GAIR: Location-Aware Self-Supervised Contrastive Pre-Training with Geo-Aligned Implicit Representations: Methods

 \subsection{Transfer Learning}

-To assess the performance of the pre-trained \model{}, we employ it both as a feature extractor and as an initialization for model fine-tuning. \model{} comprises three encoders: two image encoders dedicated to remote sensing and street view images, and a location encoder responsible for geolocation data representation. \paragraph{Fine-Tuning the Image Encoders.} For Vision Transformers (ViTs), we remove the projection layer and introduce a new head \( h(\cdot) \) to process the extracted image feature vectors.
-Street View Imagery Tasks: \( h(\cdot) \) consists of a single linear layer for linear probing and two linear layers for non-linear probing.
-Remote Sensing Tasks: For semantic segmentation, we use UPerNet \citep{xiao2018unified}, while for change detection, we adopt a Siamese UPerNet to capture temporal changes.
-For multi-temporal dataset, we experiment with two temporal aggregation strategies: (1) a naïve linear mapping, and (2) a lightweight spatial-temporal encoder (L-TAE) \citep{garnot2020lightweight} to better integrate temporal information. \paragraph{Fine-Tuning the Location Encoder.} We also introduce a new head \( h_e(\cdot) \) for the location encoder \( e(\cdot) \).
+To assess the performance of the pre-trained \model{}, we employ it both as a feature extractor for linear probing and as a model parameter initialization for model fine-tuning. \model{} comprises three encoders: two image encoders dedicated to remote sensing and street view images, and a location encoder responsible for location data representation. \paragraph{Fine-Tuning the StreetView Image Encoder $g(\cdot)$.} For the SV image encoder $g(\cdot)$, we remove the projection layer and introduce a new head \( h_{g}(\cdot) \) to process the extracted SV image feature vectors.
+We adopt different experimental setups -- \( h_{g}(\cdot) \) is a single linear layer for linear probing and two linear layers for non-linear probing. \paragraph{Fine-Tuning the Remote Sensing Image Encoder $f(\cdot)$.} Similarly, we remove the projection layer and introduce a new head \( h_{f}(\cdot) \).
+For RS image semantic segmentation tasks, we use UPerNet \citep{xiao2018unified} as \( h_{f}(\cdot) \), while for RS image change detection, we adopt a Siamese UPerNet as \( h_{f}(\cdot) \) to capture temporal changes.
+For multi-temporal datasets, we experiment with two temporal aggregation strategies: (1) a naive linear mapping, and (2) a lightweight spatial-temporal encoder (L-TAE) \citep{garnot2020lightweight} to better integrate temporal information. \paragraph{Fine-Tuning the Location Encoder $e(\cdot)$.} We also introduce a new head \( h_e(\cdot) \) for the location encoder \( e(\cdot) \).
 Following standard protocols for the geo-aware image classification \citep{mac2019presence,wu2024torchspatial}, given a location-image pair \( (x, I) \), where \( I \) denotes an image, the model predicts the category \( y \) by factorizing the probability as \( P(y|I, x) \propto P(y|I) P(y|x) \).
-Here, \( P(y|I) \) is estimated using an image encoder, in this paper, we utilize Inception V3 network \citep{szegedy2016rethinking} following the standard implementation \citep{mai2019space2vec,wu2024torchspatial}, while \( e(x) \) contributes to \( P(y|x) \).
+Here, \( P(y|I) \) is estimated using an image encoder; in this paper, we utilize Inception V3 network \citep{szegedy2016rethinking} following the standard implementation \citep{mai2019space2vec,wu2024torchspatial}, while \( e(x) \) contributes to \( P(y|x) \).
 The location encoder is fine-tuned using cross-entropy loss for the geo-aware image classification tasks.
 For geo-aware image regression tasks, we concatenate the image embedding and location embedding and feed the result into a linear layer for regression.
 We also use MSE as the loss function.